 This bustling capital is situated West of the Bohai Sea and is known worldwide for its ancient culture, historic monuments from dynasties of over 5000 years ago.
 Little wonder then that Beijing saw 285 million tourist arrivals in 2017.
 However, China also has a formidable reputation as a top meetings destination, boasting superb conference venues and 6th in the ICCA ranking for meetings in Asia Pacific.

 ALLOCABO helps you to quickly and easily find, compare and book the ideal conference hotel in Beijing with the right meeting and conference facilities.
 We make sourcing – and booking – the ideal hotel quick and easy.
 Simply send your event inquiry to up to 10 conference hotels at the same time and receive individual proposals in less than 24 hours.
 You can then easily review, compare and amend proposals for your event in Beijing.
-For the best online prices and to book directly with the hotel you wish to host your event or meeting at, use ALLOCABO.
+For the best online prices and to book directly with the venue hotel you wish to host your event or meeting at, use ALLOCABO.

 China’s capital is divided into 16 districts; the East City, Dongcheng District and West City, Xicheng District are the two key areas of Beijing, steeped in cultural and historical sites.
 A predominantly cosmopolitan area, the Chaoyang District offers many superb shopping areas including the Silk Market, and is the location of Beijing Capital International Airport, with excellent accommodation closeby.